-That’s why we wanted to help out today with an Australian immigration glossary.
-You’ll find the most common, and pertinent, immigration concepts on here as well as their definitions.
+That’s why we wanted to help out with an Australian immigration glossary.
+You’ll find the most common, and pertinent, immigration concepts and their definitions in this glossary.

 If you need further clarification on any term or phrase, or have any other immigration questions, you’re welcome to contact us to speak to one of our agents.

-The person (or persons) applying to migrate to Australia.
+The person (or persons) applying for a visa or for citizenship.